Yes, you still need to wash your hands. Here’s why.

 When and how to use gloves

-The CDC recommends you only need gloves when you are caring for someone who is sick.
-In most situations (like going to the grocery store), frequent use of hand sanitizer and washing hands before and after going to new locations is more effective, particularly when paired with other preventive measures like staying six feet away from each other and wearing a face mask in public.
+The Centers for Disease Control and Prevention (CDC) recommends you only need gloves when you are caring for someone who is sick.
+In most situations (like going to the grocery store), frequent use of hand sanitizer and washing hands before and after going to new locations is more effective, particularly when paired with other preventive measures like staying 6 feet away from each other and wearing a face mask in public.

 If you are in a situation where glove use is preferred (like if you are caring for someone who is sick), be sure to follow the CDC’s recommendations for proper use and disposal of gloves.
 Remember, when healthcare professionals use gloves, they are using a new pair every time they interact with a new patient or go into a new exam room.

 The CDC’s recommendation to properly dispose of gloves are:

 - Grasp the outside of one glove at the wrist.
 Do not touch your bare skin.